 This was a feast of seven days.
 It was after the ingathering of all crops and after the making of wine.
 It included the Day of Atonement, dwelling in booths (huts), and a huge joyful feast.

 The end of the feast included an elaborate feast.
 Food and drink were plentiful.
 God actually desires that his people rejoice.
 How can we not rejoice?
 We have been given salvation.
-We have been given his Holy Spirit.
-We have been given all good things.
-We have been given wonderful families and wonderful friends.
+We have been given his Holy Spirit, and we have been given all good things.
+Also, we have been given wonderful families and wonderful friends.
 The believer’s life will change from a hut to a heaven.
 My life did.
 I am like the man born blind in John chapter 9.
 I was once blind, but now I can see.
 The Lord says to take time and think about that.

 I don’t know about your Thanksgiving feasts, but ours includes all sorts of people.
 Attending are dads, moms, daughters, sons, grandchildren, and ministry.
 Always at our Thanksgiving feasts are some aliens.
 What I mean are some people who seem to be from a different planet.
 There are present those who have suffered recent hurts.
 But you know what?
 Everyone always leaves full and happy and thankful.
 Memories are discussed.
 Thankfulness is expressed.
 I get to pray and bless the food and people.
 I find some place to talk to someone about Jesus.
 It was all because we took time and was thankful.